SAC's Steinberg sought 'illegal edge,' prosecutor tells jurors

 One term almost entirely absent from the statements was "hedge fund."
 Apps used it sparsely and Berke, adopting a folksy style and opening his remarks with a parable about a thief, a farmer and a well, called SAC and its hedge fund peers "institutional investors."

-Berke also made colourful use of photographs in a slide presentation he used to accompany his statement, putting an unflattering photograph of Horvath next to a picture of a younger, smiling Steinberg.
+Berke also made colorful use of photographs in a slide presentation he used to accompany his statement, putting an unflattering photograph of Horvath next to a picture of a younger, smiling Steinberg.

 Opening statements followed a day-and-a-half process to select 12 jurors and four alternates.
 The nine women and three men on the jury include an unemployed home health aide, two accountants and a massage therapist.